arcticoder/hts-coils/README.md

 - **Research-stage status**: This repository contains simulation code, prototype scripts, and analysis notebooks.
 Reported metrics (e.g., field magnitude, ripple, efficiency) are either simulation outputs or derived from small-scale experiments; they are not validated for production use.
 - **Uncertainty quantification**: For numeric claims, see `docs/UQ-TODO.ndjson` and any `artifacts/` outputs produced by `scripts/generate_hts_artifacts.py`.
 Where available, raw data, seed values, and environment details are included in `artifacts/` to reproduce reported results.
 - **Recommended next steps**: Run the V&V tasks in `docs/VnV-TODO.ndjson` (unit tests, analytic checks, param sweeps) and produce CI-friendly reproducible artifacts (CSV/JSON + plotting scripts) that include confidence intervals or sensitivity sweeps.
-- **Caveat**: Thermal margins, material J_c models, and efficiency calculations depend strongly on assumed material parameters, winding patterns, and boundary conditions; interpret reported numbers as illustrative, not prescriptive.
+-- **Caveat**: Thermal margins, material J_c models, and efficiency calculations depend strongly on assumed material parameters, winding patterns, and boundary conditions; interpret reported numbers as illustrative, not prescriptive.

+If maintainers publish numeric claims in a public summary, attach UQ artifacts (confidence intervals, sensitivity results, and raw artifact files) under `docs/` and link to them from the README.

 **Additional Limitations & Reproducibility Notes:**
 - Many reported metrics are based on simulation ensembles or limited bench trials; sample sizes, sensor calibration, and environmental setup are important for reproducing results.
 Quantify measurement uncertainty when publishing numeric claims.